fossabot/Constellation/README.md

 - `autoConnect` - Whether the client should automatically connect to the server.
 Defaults to `true`.
 - `autoReconnect` - Whether the client should automatically reconnect on disconnection.
 Defaults to `true`.
-- `reconnectTime` - The number of milliseconds to wait before a reconnectioin attempt.
+- `reconnectTime` - The number of milliseconds to wait before a reconnection attempt.
 Defaults to `8000`.
 - `serverAddress` - The address that the client should connect to.
 Defaults to `wss://constellation.beam.pro`
+- `authorization` - The OAuth Bearer token to authenticate with, if necessary.
+- `cookie` - The Beam session cookie to authenticate with, if necessary.

 Reserved events (that will not get passed through to Constellation when listening for them) include: